jpdavid/student_profiles/README.md

 Student Profiles retrieves a list of students from a given API, and allows for the user to filter through the students either by name, tags, or both.
+The user can add/delete tags for each student.
 There is also an expandable view that allows the user to see each individual students' grades.

 # Install dependencies
 npm install